E (mathematical constant): In computer culture

 that appeared in the heart of Silicon Valley, and later in Cambridge, Massachusetts; Seattle, Washington; and Austin, Texas.
 It read "{first 10-digit prime found in consecutive digits of e}.com".
 The first 10-digit prime in e is 7427466391, which starts at the 99th digit.
-Solving this problem and visiting the advertised (now defunct) website led to an even more difficult problem to solve, which consisted in finding the fifth term in the sequence 7182818284, 8182845904, 8747135266, 7427466391.
+Solving this problem and visiting the advertised (now defunct) website led to an even more difficult problem to solve, which consisted of finding the fifth term in the sequence 7182818284, 8182845904, 8747135266, 7427466391.
 It turned out that the sequence consisted of 10-digit numbers found in consecutive digits of e whose digits summed to 49.
 The fifth term in the sequence is 5966290435, which starts at the 127th digit.

 Solving this second problem finally led to a Google Labs webpage where the visitor was invited to submit a résumé.

+The last release of the official Python 2 interpreter has version number 2.7.18, a reference to e.

+In computing

+In scientific computing, the constant $e$ is often hard-coded.
+For example, the Python standard library includes math.e = 2.718281828459045, a floating-point approximation of $e$.
+Despite this, it is generally more numerically stable and efficient to use the built-in exponential function—such as math.exp(x) in Python—rather than computing $e^x$ via pow(e, x), even when $x$ is an integer.

+Most implementations of the exponential function use range reduction, lookup tables, and polynomial or rational approximations (such as Padé approximants or Taylor expansions) to achieve accurate results across a wide range of inputs.
+In contrast, general-purpose exponentiation functions—like pow—may involve additional intermediate computations, such as logarithms and multiplications, and may accumulate more rounding error, particularly when $e$ is used in floating-point form.

+At very high precision, methods based on elliptic functions and fast convergence of the AGM and Newton's method can be used to compute the exponential function.
+The digit expansion of $e$ can then be obtained as $\exp(1).$ Although this is asymptotically faster than other known methods for computing the exponential function, it is impractical because of high overhead cost.

+Tools such as y-cruncher are optimized for computing many digits of individual constants like $e$, and use the Taylor series for $e$ because it converges very rapidly, especially when combined with various optimizations.
+In particular, the method of binary splitting applies to computing the series for $e$, as opposed to the series for $\exp(x)$, because the summands in the former series are simple rational numbers.
+This allows the complexity of computing $n$ digits of $e$ to be reduced to $O(n\log^2n)$, asymptotically the same as AGM methods, but much cheaper in practice.